This is the multi-page printable view of this section. Click here to print.

 Timeline Shuttling

 Movement up and down and right and left in the Timeline can be done with a mouse and scroll wheel.
-The mouse wheel will scroll up and down when hvered over the Timeline.
+The mouse wheel will scroll up and down when hovered over the Timeline.
 Holding Shift while scrolling the mouse wheel will move left and right.

 Holding Ctrl while scrolling will zoom in and out the visible time span.
 Where the point of zoom occurs can be controlled by the option in the menu View -> Zoom Under Mouse Position.
 When selected the point of zoom will be where the mouse is.
 Otherwise it will be the center of the visible Timeline.
-Ctrl + and Ctrl - will also alow you to zoom with the keyboard.
+Ctrl + and Ctrl - will also allow you to zoom with the keyboard.

 Persisted Settings

 Many of the Timeline settings are saved with each sequence you edit.
-Thus when you return, the place on the Timeline will be restored along with expanded groups and row sizings to get you back sequencing as quickly as possible.
+Thus when you return, the place on the Timeline will be restored along with expanded groups and row sizing to get you back sequencing as quickly as possible.

 5 - Effect Editor